Scientific statement

 The study of the cellulose synthesis and crystallization process in prokaryotes

 It is thought that plants acquired the ability to make cellulose through early endosymbiosis events with cyanobacteria.
 Therefore, understanding the mechanism of cellulose synthesis in bacteria is a good proxy to gain insights into understanding this process in plants.
 Among several bacteria that produce cellulose as a component of their biofilms, only one genus can make crystalline cellulose just like in plants, Gluconacetobacter.
 I thus started to study the structure of this bacterium by cryo-ET to better understand the cellular determinants of the cellulose crystallization process.
 This also includes elucidating the structure of its cellulose synthase machinery, namely the Acetobacter Cellulose Synthase (ACS), a multimeric complex that spans the double bacterial membrane.
 This aspect of my work has been granted funds from the Center for Environmental Microbial Interactions of Caltech in October 2018.
 This project has allowed the discovery of a novel, unknown prokaryotic cytoskeletal element we named the cortical belt.
+The later piece of work has been published in Journal of Bacteriology in February 2021 and made the cover of volume 203, issue 3 (Link to paper).

 The study of the life cycle of predatory bacterium Bdellovibrio bacteriovorus

-My extensive experience in tomography, tomogram analysis and segmentation led me to collaborate heavily in this very fun project spearheaded by Mohammed Kapan, also postdoc in the Jensen lab at the time (now Assistant Professor at University of Chicago (https://profiles.uchicago.edu/profiles/display/36292832).
-Several members of the Jensen lab, including Mohammed, amassed several hundreds of tomograms of Bdellovibrio bacteriovorus for multiple projects, all archived on the internal database of the Jensen lab (a subset of it was made public: https://etdb.caltech.edu/).
+My extensive experience in tomography, tomogram analysis and segmentation led me to collaborate heavily in this very fun project spearheaded by Mohammed Kapan, also postdoc in the Jensen lab at the time (now Assistant Professor at University of Chicago (Mohammed's profile).
+Several members of the Jensen lab, including Mohammed, amassed several hundreds of tomograms of Bdellovibrio bacteriovorus for multiple projects, all archived on the internal database of the Jensen lab (a subset of it was made public: ETDB).
 This peculiar bacterium latches on its bacterial victims, enters their periplasm and eats them alive from the inside is still unclear.
 Its life cycle is not well understood and the massive database we had allowed us to piece back together the life cycle, in a still image style.
 This led to several unique observations, updating the molecular mechanisms involved in different steps of the life cycle:

 · Hosts (victims) are detected by the use of pilli.
 Upon identification, the Bdellovibrio cell is brought closer to the host